Ogallala aquifer lage

 In der Ogallala-Formation haben .

 Due to the COVID- 19 pandemic, this event was postponed from being held in Amarillo, TX, in March 2020, and redesigned as an online interactive event that took place on February 24 and 25, 2021.
 Covering 174,000 miles and eight states, this aquifer has been providing water for Kansas farmers for centuries.
 Its water is also used for industrial and municipal development.
 This aquifer, a major source of water for agricultural, municipal and industrial development on the High Plains, is being depleted as .
-It was named in 1899 by N. For the most part, the Ogallala is a finite water source that is being steadily and rapidly depleted (see colored areas on the map below).
+Since then, the water table has dropped 100–200 ft in some areas making it clear that the .
+For the most part, the Ogallala is a finite water source that is being steadily and rapidly depleted (see colored areas on the map below).
 For the Northern Ogallala, sufficient precipitation helps prevent the depletion of the aquifer caused by .
 Die Speichergesteine sind Sandsteine sowie Konglomerate und entstanden im Pliozän vor rund 10 Mio.The Ogallala Aquifer, the vast underground reservoir that gives life to these fields, is disappearing.Temps de Lecture Estimé: 7 min

 Aquifère d'Ogallala